HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 (performance-testing)=
 # Performance analysis

-Experiments are carried out on the cluster [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) (4xNVIDIA A100 GPUs connected by NVLink) and [LUMI-EAP](https://docs.lumi-supercomputer.eu/eap/) (Early Access Platform) (4xAMD MI250x GPUs connected by the Infinity Fabric Link).
+Our computational tests are performed on the cluster [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) (4xNVIDIA A100 GPUs connected by NVLink) and the supercomputer [LUMI-EAP](https://docs.lumi-supercomputer.eu/eap/) (Early Access Platform) (4xAMD MI250x GPUs connected by the Infinity Fabric Link).
+We carry out experiments based on the hybrid **MPI-OpenACC** and **MPI-OpenMP** APIs in the aim of illustrating the benefit of implementing the GPU-aware MPI library.

+We first start by evaluating the performance of the OpenACC and OpenMP synchronous models on the cluster [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) and the supercomputer [LUMI-EAP](https://docs.lumi-supercomputer.eu/eap/).
+The computing time based on these two directive models as a function of the number of the spatial grid is shown in **Fig. 3**.
+Note that only the number of points along the x-axis is shown in the figure.
+The computation is carried out on a single Slurm GPU.

+OpenACC vs OpenMP: NVIDIA vs AMD (TODO)

+In the following, our computations are carried out on the the supercomputer [LUMI-EAP](https://docs.lumi-supercomputer.eu/eap/).
+The effect of the GPU-aware MPI is shown in **Fig. 3**, in which the computations are performed on 4 Slurm GPUs.
+For reference, the computations based on a pure MPI is also shown (blue curve).
+Interesting enough, we can see clearly that the computing time is reduced by a factor of 10 when the GPU-aware support is enabled (black curve) compared to the case of the GPU-non-aware MPI (green curve).
+Moreover, the comparison with a pure MPI API shows a further increase of the performance by a factor of 30.

 <img src="https://user-images.githubusercontent.com/95568317/185098641-6b3fae94-7470-4b1a-9931-126968dd0eac.png" width="800" height="500">

-**Fig. 3.** *Comparison of the performance of the computations as a function of the number of points nx along the x-axis.
+**Fig. 3.** *Computing time as a function of the number of points nx along the x-axis.
 Note that we use a unifore 2D-grid.
 The computations are carried out on a single node in which a total of 4 GPUs are allocated (i.e. 2xAMD MI250x GPUs on the [superocmputer LUMI](https://docs.lumi-supercomputer.eu/eap/)) using: (Black curve) **MPI-OpenACC** with the GPU-aware MPI support; (green curve) **MPI-OpenACC** with the GPU-non-aware MPI; (bleu curve) **MPI-alone** with 4 CPU-cores.
-For reference, the computations are compared with those performed on the cluster [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) with 4xNVIDIA A100 GPUs.
 The square symbols are used for guidance.*

 For completeness, we provide a comparison of the performance between the hybrid **MPI-OpenACC** and **MPI-OpenMP** APIs.
 The performance for both the GPU-aware MPI and GPU-non-aware MPI are shown.
 The comparison is summarised in the table below and shows a comparative performance between these two hybrid models.